-UHC HSA Advantage 2 Covered Services: Outpatient Care In-Network Benefits 1 Out-of-Network Benefits 2 Prostate-Specific Antigen (PSA) Test Covered at 100% Covered at 70% after deductible Outpatient Diagnostic Services' (includes simple lab tests, x-rays and genetic testing as well as complex services, such as MRIs, MRAs (magnetic resonance angiography), CT scans, PET scans and nuclear medicine provided in a hospital, physician's office or other setting) Covered at 90% after deductible Covered at 70% after deductible Emergency Room ^a (an emergency generally means medical care and treatment provided after the sudden onset of a medical condition that places your health or bodily function in serious jeopardy.
-See Emergency and Urgent Care earlier in this section for a complete definition) Emergency room fee, emergency room doctor's services, treatment and tests received in an emergency room: Covered at 90% after in-network deductible Note: You must notify the plan within 48 hours or on the next business day (whichever comes first) Emergency Room-Non-Emergency 3 Covered at 90% after in-network deductible Short-Term Rehabilitative Therapy' (includes physical therapy, speech therapy Covered at 90% after deductible Covered at 70% after deductible (restorative only), occupational therapy, pulmonary therapy or cardiac rehabilitation) Limited to 90 visits per calendar year (in-and out-of-network combined) per therapy therapy of cardiac renaumtations Note: Services must be performed by a licensed therapy provider and be under the direction of a physician.
-Benefits are based on the allowed charge for short-term rehabilitative therapy by a physical therapist; at a general, chronic disease or rehabilitative hospital or community health center or in a doctor's office Outpatient Surgery and Anesthesia' Covered at 90% after deductible Covered at 70% after deductible Drug Tests Covered at 90% after deductible Covered at 70% after deductible Note: Includes definitive drug tests (to identify specific medications, illicit substances and metabolites and is qualitative or quantitative to identify possible use or non-use of a drug) and presumptive drug tests (to determine the presence or absence of drugs or a drug class in which the results are indicated as negative or positive result.
-Each type of test limited to 18 per calendar year, plus an additional six tests of either type combined Other Covered Services In-Network Benefits' Out-of-Network Benefits 2 Acupuncture (available for the treatment of chronic pain or nausea only) Covered at 90% after deductible Covered at 70% after deductible Emergency cases: Covered at 90% after in-network deductible Ambulance Services (must be provided by a licensed professional ambulance) Note: In an emergency, coverage is for licensed ambulance service to the nearest hospital where emergency health services can be performed.
+UHC HSA Advantage 2 Covered Services: Outpatient Care In-Network Benefits' Out-of-Network Benefits Prostate-Specific Antigen (PSA) Test Covered at 100% Covered at 70% after deductible Outpatient Diagnostic Services' (includes simple lab tests, x-rays and genetic testing as well as complex services, such as MRIs, MRAs (magnetic resonance angiography), CT scans, PET scans and nuclear medicine provided in a hospital, physician's office or other setting) Covered at 90% after deductible Covered at 70% after deductible Emergency Room' (an emergency generally means medical care and treatment provided after the sudden onset of a medical condition that places your health or bodily function in serious jeopardy.
+See Emergency and Urgent Care earlier in this section for a complete definition) Emergency room fee, emergency room doctor's services, treatment and tests received in an emergency room: Covered at 90% after in-network deductible Note: You must notify the plan within 48 hours or on the next business day (whichever comes first) Emergency Room-Non-Emergency Covered at 90% after in-network deductible Short-Term Rehabilitative Therapy' (includes physical therapy, speech therapy Covered at 90% after deductible Covered at 70% after deductible (restorative only), occupational therapy, pulmonary therapy or cardiac rehabilitation) Limited to 90 visits per calendar year (in-and out-of-network combined) per therapy ancrapy of cardiac renaminations Note: Services must be performed by a licensed therapy provider and be under the direction of a ph Benefits are based on the allowed charge for short-term rehabilitative therapy by a physical therapis general, chronic disease or rehabilitative hospital or community health center or in a doctor's office Outpatient Surgery and Anesthesia Covered at 90% after deductible Covered at 70% after deductible Drug Tests Covered at 90% after deductible Covered at 70% after deductible Note: Includes definitive drug tests (to identify specific medications, illicit substances and metabolites and is qualitative or quantitative to identify possible use or non-use of a drug) and presumptive drug tests (to determine the presence or absence of drugs or a drug class in which the results are indicated as negative or positive result.
+Each type of test limited to 18 per calendar year, plus an additional six tests of either type combined Other Covered Services In-Network Benefits' Out-of-Network Benefits Acupuncture (available for the treatment of chronic pain or nausea only) Covered at 90% after deductible Covered at 70% after deductible Emergency cases: Covered at 90% after in-network deductible Ambulance Services (must be provided by a licensed professional ambulance) Note: In an emergency, coverage is for licensed ambulance service to the nearest hospital where emergency health services can be performed.
 Ambulance service by air is covered in an emergency if ground transportation is impossible or would put life or health in serious jeopardy.
-Under special circumstances, UHC may pay benefits for emergency air transportation to a hospital that is not the closest facility Non-emergency cases: Covered at 70% after out-of-network deductible Note: If you request non-emergency ambulance service possible prior to the transport.
-If Personal Health Supp responsible for all charges) es, you must notify Personal Health Support as soon as ort is not notified, no benefits will be paid (you will be
+Under special circumstances, UHC may pay benefits for emergency air transportation to a hospital that is not the closest facility Non-emergency cases': Covered at 70% after out-of-network deductible Note: If you request non-emergency ambulance services, you must notify Personal Health Support as soon as possible prior to the transport.
+If Personal Health Support is not notified, no benefits will be paid (you will be responsible for all charges)

-^{&#}x27;Care must be provided by a Choice Plus network provider/facility.
+&#x27;Care must be provided by a Choice Plus network provider/facility.
 It is your responsibility to confirm that you are using a network provider/visiting a network facility.
 The only exception is for services that meet UHC's definition of an emergency, as defined in Emergency and Urgent Care earlier in this section.